ph0nsy/ph0nsy/README.md

 <br>

-I am on the verge of completing my Bachelor's degree in Computer Engineering at [Francisco de Vitoria University](https://ufv.es)) and have a deep passion for Game Development, Artificial Intelligence and a wide range of other subjects.
+I am a student on the verge of completing my Bachelor's degree in Computer Engineering at [Francisco de Vitoria University](https://ufv.es)) and I have a deep passion for Game Development, Artificial Intelligence and a wide range of other subjects.
 And, just like anyone who is passionate about something, I also love learning and sharing my enthusiasm and knowledge about them with others.

 <br>